-Use this recipe converter and scaler to easily resize a recipe to serve as many portions as needed, as well as to convert units from imperial to metric and vice versa.
+Use this recipe scaler with built-in converter to easily resize a recipe to serve as many portions as needed, as well as to convert units from imperial to metric and vice versa.
 It can also convert tablespoons and teaspoons to grams, cups to grams, or grams to cups, tablespoons or teaspoons.
 Start by supplying the URL of the recipe.
 Alternatively, enter the recipe by hand or by pasting it: one ingredient per line.

 There are two main ways to use the tool: as a recipe resizer (multiplier or divider) and as a unit converter.
 Of course, you can also use both functionalities at the same time: scale a recipe to your required number of servings as well as convert the measurement units to imperial or metric, depending on your preferences.
 You can also convert quantities given in cups, tablespoons and teaspoons to millimeters or fluid ounces.
 Learn how to scale a recipe (e.g. double a recipe's serving size) and how to convert its measurement units in one go.

 To begin, select how you would like to input the recipe ingredients.
 You can provide a URL from which our recipe converter will automatically extract the ingredients, as well as the name of the recipe and its yield, if available.
 After pasting the URL, just click anywhere outside the field to trigger the ingredients extractions process.
 If the extraction is successful, you will see the ingredients listed in the text field below.
 If not, you will need to resort to the other option: manually inputting the ingredients, one per line.
 Note that it is recommended that you enter them the following format: quantity, measurement unit, name of ingredient, e.g. "250 ml of fresh milk" or "1 cup of fresh milk".

 You can then select whether to perform a unit conversion or just keep the units as they are originally provided, as well as select whether to convert measurements given in cups, tbsp or tsp to ml, fl oz or oz.